Azmal16/Azmal16/README.md

 ## <div align="center">👋🏼 Hi there, nice to see you! <br> 🙋🏻‍♂️ This is Azmal, a Tech Enthusiast <br>👨🏻‍💻 Currently working with Machine Learning and iOS Development</div>

 <div align="center">I am a technoid person passionate about AI and fascinating tech innovations.
 Studied Computer Science and Engineering at <a href="https://www.ruet.ac.bd/" target="_blank">Rajshahi University of Engineering and Technology (RUET)</a>.
-Currently working as a Software Engineer (AI) at <a href="https://www.linkedin.com/company/mymedicalhub/mycompany/" target="_blank">MyMedicalHUB International Ltd</a>.
+Currently working with the AI Team at <a href="https://www.linkedin.com/company/mymedicalhub/mycompany/" target="_blank">MyMedicalHUB International Ltd</a>.
 I love to learn and explore new technologies.
 Equally enthusiast in Machine Learning Research and Software Development. </div>

 <br/>